How Can VR Learning Transform and Improve Higher Education?

 In higher education, new methods of learning are changing how students engage with course material.
 The chief vehicle for this is virtual reality (VR).

-ST Engineering Antycip is a VR education company that provides advanced VR tools for colleges and universities.
+ST Engineering Antycip is a VR education company that provides advanced VR design and review tools for colleges and universities.
 Here, we look at how these tools can transform and improve higher education.

 Learning in the Information Age